 Allergy list

 Allergy or intolerance can be recorded in a specific section (e.g., “Drug Allergy and Intolerance”) of the EHR which records the causative agent together with other details, including type (allergy, non-allergic hypersensitivity, intolerance), certainty, manifestation, and severity.
+This corresponds to the FHIR substance based AllergyIntolerance ressource data model.

 If SNOMED CT concepts are used to document the causative agent, it is preferable to use concepts from the Substance rather than Pharmaceutical/biologic product hierarchy since this will facilitate the downstream use of data, e.g., clinical decision support, data exchange.

 Almost all allergy and intolerance finding concepts are modeled using substance concepts in SNOMED CT.
 The SNOMED CT substance hierarchy has grouper concepts that are based on structure (e.g., Macrolide) or disposition (e.g., substance with histamine receptor antagonist mechanism of action).
 Clinical decision support systems can utilize these grouper concepts to access information at the desired level of granularity.
 Clinicians can also record a class of substance instead of a specific drug or substance (e.g., angiotensin II receptor antagonist).
 Note that substance grouper concepts based on therapeutic role (e.g., anticonvulsant) is not recommended for use because they are currently under review and may be retired in future.

 There are situations in which it is difficult to determine the specific substance as a true cause or most likely cause of a condition.
 This is the case for allergy/intolerance to multiple substances.
 Currently there are less than 20 concepts representing allergy to multiple substances.
 Modeling of allergy to multiple substances is complex due to the different ways in which these can be represented based on whether the condition is interpreted as caused by a single named substance, any named substances, all named substances, any substances, or all substances.
 For example, ‘allergy to product containing ibuprofen and codeine’ could be interpreted as any of the following: